michaelshiloh/robotaPsyche/lectureNotes.md

 #### Presentation by Badr

 ### April 27
-#### todays-lecture

-#### Admin
-- **RECORD**

 #### Plan for today
-- Presentation from Jiayi
+- Presentation by Jiayi
 - Fix the ecosystem
 	- Yeji
 	- What's happening in the top left corner?
 	- Index out of bounds (Abdul line 394)

+### May 5
+#### todays-lecture

+#### Admin
+- **RECORD**

+#### Plan for today
+Fix the class ecosystem!

+- Yiyang: yx_YiyangEcosystem.pde:    size(1200,800);
+- Yeji: yk_RobotaFinal.pde:    size(1500, 900);
+- Why are my rectangles the wrong size?